Tesis-ORION/orion_common/orion_base/README.md

 This directory contians the embedded codes for the **ESP32**s of the **ORION** robot.
 They were build by using [PlatformIO](https://platformio.org/) and C/C++.

-To check the robot electronic connections, review the [ORION Wiki](https://github.com/Tesis-ORION/orion_common/wiki/Building-your-own-ORION-robot#electronics-and-schematics)
+To check the robot electronic connections, review the [Electronics and Schmatics](https://github.com/Tesis-ORION/orion_common/wiki/Building-your-own-ORION-robot#electronics-and-schematics) on the Wiki.

 ---